themanyone/itcc/README.txt

 Interactive Rust
 ================

 We now run rust interactively.
-Pass arguments to rust session after `--`.
+The first few arguments are passed along to the rust compiler.
+Everythig after the `--` is passed along to the interactive session, allowing programmers to play with them.
 As usual, ignore temporary compile errors until finishing closing brace.
-Get rust from http://rust-lang.org
+Get rust from http://rust-lang.org Command-line documentation https://rust-cli.github.io/book/tutorial/cli-args.html

  $ ./irust -- foo bar baz
  rustc 0.3